SWABS AND URINE TESTING

 - When you call for a FULL STI check (swabs, urine testing, physical exam, and blood work), you actually need to book 2 separate appointments – 1 for the swabs, urine testing, and physical exam, and the other for blood work.
 We will do our best to coordinate these appointments so that you can get everything done in the same visit.
 However, this may mean a longer wait for you.
 Your other option is to come in on 2 separate days to have these tests done.
 Typically we can get you in within a week to have the swabs, urine testing, and physical exam.
 However, it may take more than 2-3 weeks to get you in for blood testing.

-- It takes about a week for the results of the STI tests to come back to our clinic from the lab.
+- It takes about 1-2 weeks for the results of the STI tests to come back to our clinic from the lab.
 Our policy is “No news is good news”.
 This means that if all of your tests come back negative (i.e., you do NOT have an STI), we will not call you.
 However, if a positive result comes back, we will call to let you know and help you receive the treatment/medication you need.
 So please make sure we have a reliable phone number and/or e-mail address for you on file.
-If you cannot provide us with this information (e.g. you are in the process of moving), we suggest that you book an appointment for a week after your test to get the results in person.
+If you cannot provide us with this information (e.g. you are in the process of moving), we suggest that you book an appointment for two weeks after your test to get the results in person.

 - If you test positive for an STI, we highly recommend that you inform all sexual partners you’ve had in the past 3 months.
 If you are uncomfortable doing this, we can put you in touch with a public health nurse who will call your partners for you.
 The public health nurse will not give any of your identifying information to the people they call.
 They will simply say something like, “Someone you have been sexually active with in the past few months has just tested positive for chlamydia.
 We encourage you to get tested as soon as possible.”
 If you have any questions or concerns about this, please chat with one of our nurses or doctors.